thelotusgg/Core-Server/README.md

   </a>
 </p>

-The core server project was started to provide a base for multiple projects planned by [The Lotus](https://github.com/thelotusgg).
+Pexa was started to provide a base for multiple projects planned by [The Lotus](https://github.com/thelotusgg).
 Our goal is to provide a fully functional server with a plugin system and basic logging, REST and event functionality.